How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Power Plan Options

-2. Click on Change advanced power settings.
+2. Click Change advanced power settings.

 Expanding Wireless Adapter Settings